MarshalPaterson/OMDb/README.md

 Search on 'Title of Movie'

 ## TODO
-Need to add a app icon.
+Need to add an app icon.
 More Unit Tests

 # REACT NATIVE IS AWESOME!!!